Embrace history and culture in a mini Amsterdam

 Often likened to a miniature version of Amsterdam, Haarlem has a similarly picturesque old-world charm, with cobbled streets, winding waterways and gabled houses.
 Though rich with historic architecture, it’s a lively city packed with culture, nightlife, dining hotspots and some of the best shopping streets in the country.
 All that vivid history inspires plenty of entrepreneurial vision too, with young digital businesses and agencies gravitating to Haarlem, while rejuvenation is a key characteristic (just look at the Jopenkerk, a former church in the centre, transformed into a thriving brewery, café and restaurant).

-Why live in Haarlem?
+Why live in Haarlem or Heemstede?

 - Best of both worlds, between beach and city A prime location for residents who want it all, Haarlem is close to the vibrant centre of Amsterdam as well as the beach and countryside.